Indianapolis: Historic districts and landmarks

-Built between 1888 and 1901, the Soldiers' and Sailors' Monument is a symbol of Indianapolis and a landmark in downtown’s Washington Street–Monument Circle Historic District.
+The Soldiers' and Sailors' Monument (completed 1902) stands in contrast to Salesforce Tower (completed 1990), reflecting different periods in the development of Indianapolis's skyline.

 Following the dedication of the 284 ft Soldiers' and Sailors' Monument in 1902, Indianapolis enacted its first height restriction laws to protect views of the monument.
-In 1962, the 372 ft City-County Building became the first high-rise in the city to surpass the monument’s height.
+In 1962, the 372 ft City-County Building became the first high-rise in the city to surpass the monument's height.
 The tallest residential buildings in Indianapolis, the twin 295 ft 30-floor Riley Towers, were completed in 1963.
-The 48-floor Salesforce Tower, completed in 1990, is the city’s tallest, with a roof height of 701 ft.
-Its distinctive twin antenna masts bring the building’s height to 811 ft.
+The 48-floor Salesforce Tower, completed in 1990, is the city's tallest, with a roof height of 701 ft.
+Its distinctive twin antenna masts bring the building's height to 811 ft.

-Indiana limestone has been a signature building material in Indianapolis since the 1800s, featured prominently in the city’s monuments, churches, commercial, and civic buildings.
+Indiana limestone has been a signature building material in Indianapolis since the 1800s, featured prominently in the city's monuments, churches, commercial, and civic buildings.
 Examples include Roberts Park Methodist Episcopal Church (1876), the Indiana Statehouse (1888), the Majestic Building (1896), the Soldiers' and Sailors' Monument (1902), Birch Bayh Federal Building and United States Courthouse (1905), Saints Peter and Paul Cathedral (1907), the Indianapolis Masonic Temple (1909), Old Indianapolis City Hall (1910), Central Library (1917), the Scottish Rite Cathedral (1927), Circle Tower (1929), the Indiana World War Memorial (1933), the Indiana State Library and Historical Bureau (1934), Clowes Memorial Hall (1963), and OneAmerica Tower (1982).